On this page 5

 - Contractors performing home improvement work over $100 must hold a current MHIC license.
 Trade contractors for electrical, plumbing, and mechanical work must also hold applicable Maryland state licenses.
 The Town relies on First State Inspection Agency and Davis, Bown and Friedel to enforce code compliance during inspections.

-- All associated fees, including any escrow requirements, must be paid in full before the application is officially filed and review begins.
-Contact the Town at 410-651-1818 for the current fee schedule.
+- 03 Pay all associated fees, including any escrow requirements, in full before the application is officially filed and review begins.

 - 410-651-1818 (phone)